jan-molak/tiny-types/README.md

 TinyTypes is an [npm module](https://www.npmjs.com/package/tiny-types) that makes it easy for TypeScript and JavaScript projects to give domain meaning to primitive types.
 It also helps to avoid all sorts of bugs and makes your code easier to refactor.
+[Learn more.](https://janmolak.com/tiny-types-in-typescript-4680177f026e)

 ## Installation